yahoo/Oak/README.md

 Oak supports similar to ConcurrentNavigableMap API, unusual API methods and special cases are going to be further discussed below.

 ### OakBuffers
 Oak provides two types of memory buffers: *OakRBuffer* (read-only) and *OakWBuffer* (read and write).
-Those buffers support API identical to read-only Java ByteBuffers for OakRBuffer and writable Java ByteBuffer for OakWBuffer.
+Those buffers support API identical to **read-only** Java ByteBuffers for OakRBuffer and writable Java ByteBuffer for OakWBuffer.
-Unfortunately, direct extension of the ByteBuffer class is impossible outside of the ByteBuffer package.

 Oak buffers allow the user a direct access to the underlying serialized key-value pairs, without caring for concurrent accesses and memory management.
 Oak buffers help to avoid the unnecessary copies and deserialization of the underlying mappings.
 However, since the value updates happen in-place and all accesses share the same underlying memory, reader may evidence different values or even value deletion associated with the same key.
 This is normal behavior for concurrent map that doesn't use a copies of the objects.

+OakRBuffer can represent either key or value.
+OakRBuffer's user can use the same interface as *read-only* ByteBuffer, like `int getInt(int index)`, `char getChar(int index)`, `limit()`, etc. Notice that ConcurrentModificationException can be thrown as a a result of any OakRBuffer method in case the mapping was concurrently deleted.

 ### Notes for data retrieval
+1. For better performance of data retrieval, Oak supplies OakBufferView of the OakMap.
+The OakBufferView provides the following four methods for data retrieval, the output is presented as OakRBuffer, namely:
+	- `OakRBuffer get(K key)`
+	- `CloseableIterator<OakRBuffer> valuesIterator()`
+	- `CloseableIterator<Map.Entry<OakRBuffer, OakRBuffer>> entriesIterator()`
+	- `CloseableIterator<OakRBuffer> keysIterator()`
-1. The data can be retrieved via the following four methods:
+2. Without OakBufferView OakMap's data can be directly retrieved via the following four methods:
-	- `V get(K key)`,
+	- `V get(K key)`
-	- `CloseableIterator<V> valuesIterator()`,
+	- `CloseableIterator<V> valuesIterator()`
-	- `CloseableIterator<Map.Entry<K, V>> entriesIterator()`,
+	- `CloseableIterator<Map.Entry<K, V>> entriesIterator()`
 	- `CloseableIterator<K> keysIterator()`
-2. Those four methods returns keys and/or values using deseriliazation (copy) and creating the Objects of the requested type.
-This is costly, and we strongly advice to use Oak provided Buffers or Transformations to operate directly on the internal data.
+3. However, those four direct methods return keys and/or values using deseriliazation (copy) and creating the Objects of the requested type.
+This is costly, and we strongly advice to use OakBufferView or OakTransformView to operate directly on the internal data.
-3. For better performance of data retrieval, Oak supplies OakBufferView of the OakMap.
-The OakBufferView provides the same four methods for data retrieval, but the output is presented as OakRBuffer, namely:
-	- `OakRBuffer get(K key)`,
-	- `CloseableIterator<OakRBuffer> valuesIterator()`,
-	- `CloseableIterator<Map.Entry<OakRBuffer, OakRBuffer>> entriesIterator()`,
-	- `CloseableIterator<OakRBuffer> keysIterator()`
-4. OakRBuffer can represent either key or value.
-After getting OakRBuffer user can use the same interface as *read-only* ByteBuffer, like `int getInt(int index)`, `char getChar(int index)`, `limit()`, etc. Notice that ConcurrentModificationException can be thrown as a a result of any OakRBuffer method in case the mapping was concurrently deleted.
-5. For further understanding of the data retrieval via Oak transform view, please refer to [Oak Views](#views) section.
+4. For further understanding of the data retrieval via OakTransformView, please refer to [Oak Views](#views) section.

 ### Notes for data ingestion
 1. The data can be ingested and updated via the following four methods: